splashdot/splashdot.github.io/ursnif/index.md

 Uploaded to Malwaare Bazzar by ["@JAMES_MHT"](https://twitter.com/JAMESWT_MHT/) on the 3rd of December:

-_File Name:_ scongiurare.12.01.2020.doc\n
+_File Name:_ scongiurare.12.01.2020.doc<br />
-_MD5:_ 9edc856edd53b45e9c6f84c2e65e1cc7\n
+_MD5:_ 9edc856edd53b45e9c6f84c2e65e1cc7<br />
-_SHA256:_ 4d1c37dac45daec5880750b8499b337e6ccf3696bfd645c4e22f388001e79900\n
+_SHA256:_ 4d1c37dac45daec5880750b8499b337e6ccf3696bfd645c4e22f388001e79900<br />
-_MIME type:_ application/vnd.openxmlformats-officedocument.wordprocessingml.document\n
+_MIME type:_ application/vnd.openxmlformats-officedocument.wordprocessingml.document<br />
-_VirusTotal score:_ 32/64 (at the time of writing)\n
+_VirusTotal score:_ 32/64 (at the time of writing)<br />
-_Document Author:_ egmu\n
+_Document Author:_ egmu<br />
-_Creation time:_ 02/12/2020 04:05\n
+_Creation time:_ 02/12/2020 04:05<br />

 ## Overview

-The macro creates an HTML document which contains JS code that will be ran with `mshta.exe`: it will dowload the ursnif payload and execute it; the file retrieved from the Internet is a DLL that will be executed with `regsrv 32` as a file named `temp.tmp` saved in the %temp% folder.
+The macro creates an HTML document which contains JS code that will be ran with `mshta.exe`: it will dowload the ursnif payload and execute it; the file retrieved from the Internet is a DLL that will be executed with `regsrv 32` as a file named `temp.tmp` saved in the %temp% folder.<br />
 Notably, the source code of the HTML is not inside the macre but inside the property "Comments" of the document: at the end, I will show a way of extracting the domain hosting the ursnif payload without executing the Macro and without any tool other than a browser.

 ## Macro